 We all know what’s coming at SEOmoz, or should I say Moz.com?

-It’s understandable, expected, and I’ve been guilty of it myself, but those in the industry have to admit, it’s also a tad bit comical.
+It’s understandable and expected, and I’ve been guilty of it myself, but those in the industry have to admit, it’s also a tad bit comical.
 Every SEO expert is now also a content and inbound marketing expert.
 At the end of the day, and no matter what you call it, the goals are (largely) the same:

 - Create digital assets, focusing on those you own (vs. rent)